Dead Men Talking

 took place not long before his murder.
 By 44 B.C. resentment of Caesar

-He had been named dictator for life, and some citizens referred to
+had been named dictator for life, and some citizens referred to him as

-him as their king, although Caesar had ostentatiously refused to
+their king, although Caesar had ostentatiously refused to accept a crown,

-succeed Caesar, a prospect that left Rome's aristocracy aghast.
-When
+Caesar's lover Cleopatra—would succeed Caesar, a prospect that left Rome's

-to honor the senators upon their arrival, he remained seated, a grievous
+than rising to honor the senators upon their arrival, he remained seated,

 Plutarch claimed that Caesar refused to stand for fear of having an epileptic